mbaumer/us_hep_funding/docs/_states/NV.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $950,306 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $1,985,690 </b>in NSF MPS grants.
 ```
   Year  Institution                                           Amount ($)
 ------  --------------------------------------------------  ------------
+  2020  Board Of Regents Nevada System Of Higher Education        32,000
+  2019  Board Of Regents Nevada System Of Higher Education     1,003,384
   2018  Board Of Regents Nevada System Of Higher Education       875,306
   2017  Board Of Regents Nevada System Of Higher Education        75,000
 ```
 ## SULI/CCI Interns
 ```
-This district had no SULI/CCI interns from 2014-2016 (only years available)
+This district had no SULI/CCI interns from 2014-2018
 ```
 ---
 <a name="NV-04"></a>